The YAQU PACHA Latin America - South America Team

 Dr. Carolina Abud

-Carolina is one of the founding members and co-directors of the research and conservation group Cetáceos Uruguay.
-She started Franciscana Project in 2004 and has been part of it ever since, working mainly on artisanal fisheries by-catch of franciscana (Pontoporia blainvillei).
-She has worked on the geographic genetic structure of franciscana, being also one of her current interests.
-She is now MSc. student and her thesis involves the study of genetic variation and geographic genetic structure.
+Carolina is one of the founding members and co-directors of the research and conservation group Team Cetáceos Uruguay.
+She created the Franciscana Project in 2004 and has been involved in it ever since, working mainly on Franciscana (Pontoporia blainvillei) bycatch in artisanal fisheries.
+She has worked on the geographic genetic structure of Franciscana, which is also one of her current interests.
+She is now an MSc.
+D. student and her dissertation is on the study of genetic variation and geographic genetic structure.

 Dr. Paula Costa Urrutia